Hubbry Logo

 video icon Stephanie Kwolek, "I don't think there's anything like saving someone's life to bring you satisfaction and happiness", Science History Institute[1]

 Kwolek was one of two children born to Polish immigrant parents in the Pittsburgh suburb of New Kensington, Pennsylvania, in 1923.[7]
-The grade school she attended was small enough to require her classroom be shared by two different grades, which she found to be an advantage.
-As Kwolek's love of science grew, she easily outpaced even the older children across the room.[8]
+The grade school she attended was small enough to require her classroom be shared by two different grades, which she found to be an advantage; as Kwolek's love of science grew, she easily outpaced even the older children across the room.[8]
 Her father, John Kwolek,[7] died when she was ten years old.[9]
 He was a naturalist by avocation, and Kwolek spent hours with him, as a child, exploring the natural world.[1]
-They would spend afternoons together exploring the woods nearby, collecting plants and observing animals that they would later name and characterize in a scrapbook Kwolek kept, as a child.[10]
+They would spend afternoons together exploring the woods nearby, collecting plants and observing animals that they would later name and characterize in a scrapbook.[10]
 She attributed her interest in science to him and an interest in fashion design to her mother Nellie (née Zajdel), who worked as a seamstress.
-Her mother told her that she was too much of a perfectionist to work a career in fashion, so Kwolek decided to become a doctor.[3][7][9]
+Her mother told her that she was too much of a perfectionist to work a career in fashion, so Stephanie decided to become a physician.[3][7][9]

-In 1946, Stephanie earned a Bachelor of Science degree with a major in chemistry from Margaret Morrison Carnegie College of Carnegie Mellon University.
-She had planned to become a doctor and hoped she could earn enough money from a temporary job in a chemistry-related field to attend medical school.[9]
+In 1946, Stephanie earned a Bachelor of Science degree in chemistry from Margaret Morrison Carnegie College of Carnegie Mellon University.
+She had planned to become a physician and hoped she could earn enough money from a temporary job in a chemistry-related field to attend medical school.[9]

 DuPont career